zzhang82/web422/notes/angular-forms-intro.md

 #### "Valid" Form elements

-You will notice that there is a notion of "validity" with a form field, but what exactly makes a form "valid" - what controls those CSS classes?
+You will notice that there is a notion of "validity" with a form element, but what exactly makes a form element "valid"? - what controls those CSS classes?
 Recall way back in WEB222 when we disused [HTML5 attribute / constraint based validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation)

 > Angular uses directives to match these attributes with [validator](https://angular.io/api/forms/Validators) functions in the framework.
 >